MLA Format: Everything You Need to Know Here

 - U College of London P

-Certain classical and biblical works are abbreviated in a bibliography, but also in any references in the text that are in parentheses.
+Certain classical and biblical works are abbreviated in a bibliography, but also in any parenthetical references in the text.

 Hebrew Bible or Old Testament = OT